aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 [https://dotnet.microsoft.com/download/dotnet-core](https://dotnet.microsoft.com/download/dotnet-core)

-Naviate to the .NET Core version that you want to install, then download the right version of the .NET Core SDK installer for your platform.
+Navgiate to the .NET Core version that you want to install, then download the appropriate version of the .NET Core SDK installer for your platform.

-For my system I Selected the macOS x64 .NET Core SDK installer for version 3.0.100-preview3-010431
+For my system I selected the macOS x64 .NET Core SDK installer for version 3.0.100-preview3-010431.

-Run the installer to install the .Net Core SDK, Runtime and CLI tools
+Run the installer to install the .Net Core SDK, Runtime and CLI tools.

 ## .NET Core SDK versions and the CLI

-We can use the CLI to list all installed SDK versions on our system.
+We can use a CLI command to list all installed SDK versions on our system.

-Here is what is installed on my system:
+Here is a list of the SDK versions installed on my system:

 ```bash
 dotnet --list-sdks